Miscarriage is a term describing cases where a pregnancy terminates on its own, typically within the first 20 weeks of a normal gestational period.

 3. The overall risk of miscarriage is 17 to 22 percent.

 4. The risk after the gestational sac develops is as much as 12 to 15 percent.

 5. The risk of miscarriage is 9.4 percent after a heartbeat is detected at 6 weeks.
 The percentage drops to 4.2 percent at 7 weeks, 1.5 percent at 8 weeks and 0.5 percent at 9 weeks.

 6. The risk of miscarriage increases 12 percent after age 30.
 It increases to as much as 39 percent after age 35 and doubles after age 40 (about 78 percent).

 7. People with partners over 40 years old increases the risk of miscarriage by as much as 60 percent.

-8. The risk of marriage increases by as much as 43 percent with partners of age 35.
+8. The risk of miscarriage increases by as much as 43 percent with partners of age 35.
 The risk increases to as much as 90 percent with partners at age 50.